Skip to Content

 You can definitely hike in your regular clothes, but they won’t be as comfortable.
 Bring some hiking pants or shorts and a hiking shirt made of quick-drying synthetic material.
 They’ll keep you cool and dry when you get sweaty!

-My current hiking favorites are the Patagonia Capilene Cool Trail t-shirt and the Black Diamond Valley shorts.
-In hot weather, quick-drying hiking underwear are a must have.
+My current hiking favorites are the Patagonia Capilene Cool Trail t-shirt and Eddie Bauer Guide Pro Shorts.
+In hot weather, quick-drying hiking underwear are a must have to avoid discomfort “down there”.
 Read my guide to hiking underwear to see my top picks.

 Guidebook and Maps (Optional)